anemu911/hanhbook/_product-management/2019-11-18-how-to-run-good-meeting-onsite-team.md

 ---
-title: 'How to run a good meeting (Remote Edition)'
+title: 'How to run a good meeting (Onsite Edition)'
-subtitle: 'Running efficient and effective meeting with remote team'
+subtitle: 'Running efficient and effective meeting with onsite team'
 date: 2019-11-18
 description:
 featured_image: '/images/product-management/meetings.jpg'
 ---

 This is the same same but different article on running meetings.
-The other one I wrote is for meetings with remote team ([here]("/product-management/2019-10-29-how-to-run-good-meeting-onsite-team"))
+The other one I wrote is for meetings with remote team ([here]("/product-management/2019-10-29-how-to-run-good-meeting-remote-team"))

 This article has a lot of general points like its brother article but I want to highlight some differences.
 Running an onsite meeting is easier, yet more vulnerable than running a remote meeting.
 The presence of stakeholders (or elephant in the room) is both the biggest pros yet cons in onsite meeting.